Caal02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#ALX PROJECT
-##0x02.
+#0x02.
 Shell, I/O Redirections and filters
-This is read me about bash project
+0. Hello World > Write a script that prints “Hello, World”, followed by a new line to the standard output.